-The development capacity identified in the C-3 District is 235,750 square feet per node for a total of 943,000 square feet of possible development for four nodes.
-While the General Plan EIR did not consider maximum (100 percent) buildout of the Land Use Diagram, (summarized in Table 3-7) including Commercial Regional uses, the General Plan EIR utilized conservative growth forecasts that were deemed to adequately represent reasonably foreseeable buildout of the General Plan Land Use Diagram, because General Plan EIR Table 3-7 indicated up to 4,390,000 square feet of development, even a conservative forecast of the amount of development encompassed under the Commercial Regional designation would far exceed the 943,000 square feet of possible future development at maximum buildout of all four nodes.
-Because the C-3 district substantially limits development capacity compared to Commercial Regional buildout indicated in the General Plan Table 3-7, cumulative development allowed under the C-3 District would fit within the growth projections utilized in General Plan EIR.
-Additionally, the uses allowed by the C-3 District code are consistent with the Commercial Regional uses identified in the General Plan and analyzed in the General Plan EIR which include shopping centers, truck and automobile stations, tourist-serving commercial uses, and hotels/motels (General Plan, p.
-3-6; General Plan EIR p.
+The development capacity identified for the Betabel Road C-1 Overlay is 1,010,592 square feet of commercial development.
+While the General Plan EIR did not consider maximum (100 percent) buildout of the Land Use Diagram, (summarized in Table 3-7) including Commercial Regional uses, the General Plan EIR utilized conservative growth forecasts that were deemed to adequately represent reasonably foreseeable buildout of the General Plan Land Use Diagram; because General Plan EIR Table 3-7 indicated up to 4,390,000 square feet of development, even a conservative forecast of the amount of development encompassed under the Commercial Regional designation would exceed possible future development at maximum buildout of the Betabel Road site.
+Development allowed under the C-1 District would fit within the growth projections utilized in General Plan EIR.
+Additionally, the uses allowed within the Betabel Road C-1 Overlay are consistent with the Commercial Regional uses identified in the General Plan and analyzed in the General Plan EIR which include shopping centers, truck and automobile stations, tourist-serving commercial uses, and hotels/motels (General Plan, p.
+3-6; General Plan EIR, p.
 3-37).
-The analysis completed in the General Plan

-EIR was based on projected commercial growth generally, and did not specifically analyze any of the nodes.
-The EIR evaluated LOS along U.S. Highway 101 and along State Route 156 and determined that there was no significant impact to Highway 101, but there was a significant and unavoidable impact to State Route 156.
-While the LOS analysis was not tied to specific nodes, due to the significant and unavoidable impacts identified at State Route 156 and less than significant impacts identified along Highway 101 it is likely that moving the node from State Route 156 and Highway 101 to Livestock 101 would in fact have beneficial traffic impacts (General Plan EIR pp. 19-51 -19-55).
-The types of land uses, amount of development, and land use patterns allowed under the proposed C-3 District would be consistent with those analyzed in the General Plan EIR, and therefore, would generate vehicle trips and traffic patterns similar to those analyzed in the General Plan EIR.
-Due to the nature of the uses allowed within the four nodes and their locations along a major regional corridor, a significant number of trips are expected to be pass-by trips, trips that were already using U.S. Highway 101, but diverted to the project site.
-The percentage of pass-by trip diversions will be estimated for the project site, and for the cumulative sites, when specific development applications are processed.
+Therefore, the types of land uses, amount of development, and land use patterns allowed in the C-1 Overlay would be consistent with those analyzed in the General Plan EIR and, therefore, would generate vehicle trips and traffic patterns similar to those analyzed in the General Plan EIR.
+Due to the nature of the uses allowed within the node and its location along a major regional corridor, a significant number of trips are expected to be pass-by trips, trips that were already using U.S. Highway 101 but diverted to the project site.
+The percentage of pass-by trip diversions will be estimated for the project site when specific development applications are processed.
+Future development projects must implement Mitigation Measure TC-B1, which requires preparation of a traffic study and mitigation of potentially significant traffic and circulation impacts pursuant to either recommendations within the traffic study or a Transportation Management Plan.
 The proposed project would not create any changes to the County's circulation system that would conflict with the San Benito County Governments' Regional Transportation Plan, an ordinance, or a policy addressing the circulation system.
 The proposed project would not exacerbate the significant and unavoidable conflict with state and local roadway improvements requiring cooperation and potentially funding from agencies other than the County.
 Further, the future development would be required to comply with General Plan policies that provide for an integrated network of bicycle facilities, support an expanded and better connected pedestrian network, and plan for the needs of transit users.
-Therefore, the Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+Therefore, the Betabel Road C-1 rezone would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.

 b.
-Due to the 2019 amendment of the CEQA Guidelines, CEQA Guidelines section 15064.3, subdivision (b), which provides criteria for analyzing transportation impacts by using vehicle miles traveled (VMT), was not specifically evaluated within the General Plan EIR.
+Due to the 2019 amendment of the CEQA Guidelines, CEQA Guidelines section 15064.3, subdivision (b), which provides criteria for analyzing transportation impacts by using VMT, was not specifically evaluated within the General Plan EIR.
 However, the types of land uses, amount of development, and land use patterns allowed under the proposed project would be consistent with those analyzed in the General Plan EIR.
 Development allowed under the proposed project would generate vehicle trips and traffic patterns similar to those analyzed in the General Plan EIR.